apache/mnemonic/site/develop/bylaws.md

-Contributors include all of the volunteers who donate time, code, documentation, or resources to the Metron Project.
+Contributors include all of the volunteers who donate time, code, documentation, or resources to the mnemonic Project.
 A contributor that makes sustained, welcome contributions to the project may be invited to become a committer, though the exact timing of such invitations depends on many factors.